freemocap/documentation/docs/roadmap/roadmap.md

 ### Desired workflow

-!!! take-note "NOTE - This is the *desired* workflow, not the *current* one lol"
+!!! take-note "NOTE - This is the *DESIRED* workflow, not the *current* one lol :joy:"

 #### Install and launch `FreeMoCap` software